Gut-friendly foods from around the world

 On the map

 Paying a visit to France or Norway?
-Taste these other gut-enhancing local specialities in their countries of origin.
+Taste these other gut-friendly foods in their countries of origin.

 - No trip to the French Alps would be complete without a gooey wedge of unpasterised soft cheese, or dollop of crème fraîche served alongside a warm slice of apple tart.